 Personal trainers lead and motivate individuals or groups through fitness activities that might include stretching, strength training, and cardiovascular exercise.
 They demonstrate workout routines, adapt exercises to clients' fitness and skill levels, show clients techniques to improve their workouts, and provide first aid when needed.
 They may also help educate clients about health and wellness.
 This occupation is physically demanding because of the high level of activity involved.

 Personal trainers must have excellent customer service, motivational, and speaking skills.
 They should also be good listeners and problem solvers.
-From 2014 to 2024, fitness trainers and instructors can expect an 8%, or fast as average, growth in jobs based on information from the U.S. Bureau of Labor Statistics (BLS).
-As of May 2015, fitness trainers and instructors earned an average annual salary of $40,970.
+From 2018 to 2028, fitness trainers and instructors can expect an 13%, or much fast as average, growth in jobs based on information from the U.S. Bureau of Labor Statistics (BLS).
+As of May 2019, fitness trainers and instructors earned an average annual salary of $45,110.

 Step 1: High School Diploma